Structure-preserving numerical schemes for Lindblad equations: Introduction

 The generic form of Lindblad equation is given as follows \cite{lindblad_generators_1976,gorini_completely_1976}:

-where $H$ is Hermitian and is interpreted as the Hamiltonian of the system; $L_k$ are Lindblad operators modelling the interaction with the environment; $\varkappa\in \Natural$.
+where $H$ is Hermitian and is interpreted as the Hamiltonian of the system; $L_k$ are Lindblad operators modeling the interaction with the environment; $\varkappa\in \Natural$.
 When $L_k = 0$ for all $1\le k\le \varkappa$, the above equation reduces to the \vneq{}, which is the density matrix reformulation of Schrödinger equation.
-Physically, this situation means the system is totally isolated from the environment (and hence closed).
-Suppose the dimension of the system is $\dimn < \infty$, then the density matrix $\rho_t$ is a $\dimn\times\dimn$ positive semidefinite matrix with unit trace.
-The non-Markovian generalization of Lindblad equations have been studied in \eg{}, \cite{breuer_non-Markovian_2007}.
-Lindblad equations have been widely studied in many scientific fields, \eg{} quantum optics \cite{briegel_quantum_1993,carmichael_open_1993}, quantum computation \cite{verstraete_quantum_2009}, entropy production and thermodynamics \cite{spohn_entropy_1978,alicki_introduction_2018}, superconductivity \cite{kosov_lindblad_2011}.
+Physically, this situation means the system is totally isolated from the environment and hence closed.
+Suppose the dimension of the system is $\dimn < \infty$, then the density matrix $\rho_t$ is a $\dimn$-by-$\dimn$ positive semidefinite matrix with unit trace.
+The non-Markovian generalization of Lindblad equations has been studied in \eg{}, \cite{breuer_non-Markovian_2007}.